HL7/US-Core/source/pages/r2-r4-guidance.md

 ### No Guarantee that Resource IDs are Preserved

 In some FHIR servers the identifier of the underlying clinical data is not maintained across FHIR versions.
-Client applications must plan on deduplication methods that don't rely on a common identifier across FHIR versions.publication.
+Client applications must plan on deduplication methods that don't rely on a common identifier across FHIR versions.

 * Servers **SHOULD** maintain a stable common identifier for a resource across versions.